edealfonso/loopXY/README.md

 Autoscroll in the edges of the window effect is based on This effect is based on [Ben Nadel](https://github.com/bennadel)'s "[Window Edge Scrolling](https://bennadel.github.io/JavaScript-Demos/demos/window-edge-scrolling/) " demo.

 Licensed under **MIT License**

+Please consider [donating via PayPal](https://www.paypal.com/donate/?business=9TUCX93RCG4NG&no_recurring=0&currency_code=EUR) if you use this software.

 Next Steps